 This is to help and advise you on what to do and how to deal with pet bereavement.

 Sadly, the loss of a pet is an inevitable part of pet ownership.
-However, clients are often not fully prepared and do not know what can be offered to them.
+However, clients are often not fully prepared and unaware of what can be offered to them at this time.

-All of the team at the practice are able to discuss with you what options are available, all of which can relate to this difficult time.
-Many people, understandably, like the privacy and time to think about what is appropriate for their circumstances.
+All of the team at the Practice are able to discuss with you what options are available, all of which can relate to this difficult time.
+Many people, understandably, appreciate the privacy and time to think about what is appropriate for their personal circumstances.

-Reactions to bereavement vary from person to person depending on a number of factors, such as, the specific relationship with your pet, the length of ownership, the circumstances surrounding the death, the support system for yourself etc. For some people, it may result in a few days sadness and tears.
-For others, the impact of the loss may be greater & feelings of sadness, despair, loneliness and even depression may last for several weeks or even months.
-In such cases the Pet Bereavement Support Service is a free support line which can be contacted at 0800 096 6606 or firstname.lastname@example.org
+Reactions to bereavement vary from person to person depending on a number of factors, such as the specific relationship you had with your pet, the length of ownership, the circumstances surrounding the death, the support system for yourself etc. For some people, it may result in a few days of sadness and tears.
+For others, the impact of the loss may be greater and feelings of sadness, despair, loneliness and even depression may last for several weeks or even months.
+In such cases, the Pet Bereavement Support Service is a free support line which can be contacted at 0800 096 6606 or firstname.lastname@example.org

-We will always try to make the time available to help empathise and reassure you at this difficult time.
+We will always endeavour to make the time available to help empathise and reassure you at this sad and difficult time.